traja-team/traja-research/README.md

 # Traja: Deep Learning Models

-This git repository contains the research environments (in colab) for the deep learning latent variable models for time series data.
+This git repository contains the research environments (in colab) for the deep learning latent variable models for time series data modelling.
 Available models and their tasks are,

 | Model | Classification | Prediction | Forecasting | Generation | Colab Link |
 | :---: | :---: | :---: | :---: | :---: | :---: |